icinganalysis/icinganalysis.github.io/content/thermodynamics_thread_wrap_up.md

 [^4]:
 von Glahn, Uwe H.: The Icing Problem, presented at Ottawa AGARD Conference.
 AG 19/P9, June 10-17 1955, reprinted in Selected Bibliography of NACA-NASA Aircraft Icing Publications, NASA-TM-81651, August, 1981  I could not locate this on the NTRS.
 It is available at (https://core.ac.uk/reader/42858720) (circa November, 2021)
 [^5]:
 Langmuir, Irving, and Blodgett, Katherine B.: "Mathematical Investigation of Water Droplet Trajectories".
 Report.
 No. RL-224, January 1945, in "The Collected Works of Irving Langmuir", Vol. 10, 1961.
-Note: Neither Langmuir nor Bodgett are specifically credited in this publication.